scikit-hep/awkward/docs/user-guide/how-to-convert-python.md

 Advanced topic: the rest of this section may be skipped if you don't care about internal representations.
 ```

-Awkward's strings and bytestrings are not distinct types, but specializations of variable-length lists.
+Awkward's strings and bytestrings are _specializations_ of variable-length lists.
 Whereas a list might be internally represented by a {class}`ak.contents.ListArray` or a {class}`ak.contents.ListOffsetArray`,

 ```{code-cell} ipython3
 ak.Array([[1.1, 2.2, 3.3], [], [4.4, 5.5]]).layout